robric/cilium-testings/README.md

 IP (tos 0x0, ttl 64, id 44001, offset 0, flags [none], proto ICMP (1), length 84)
     10.0.2.174 > 10.0.1.123: ICMP echo reply, id 28, seq 3, length 64
 ```
+There is nothing fancy here
-TCPdump decodes VXLAN as OTV - there is nothing fancy here - :
+- TCPdump decodes VXLAN as OTV
 - Inner SRC and DST are the pods: no NAT thanks to overlay
 - Tunnel SRC/DST are the regular node IPs
 ```console